miaodai/miaodai.github.io/_pages/home.md

 I am a [Postdoctoral Researcher](https://www.cee-m.fr/member/dai-miao/) at the [Center for Environmental Economics - Montpellier](https://www.cee-m.fr/).
 I obtained my Ph.D. in Economics from [McGill University](https://www.mcgill.ca/), Canada in 2023.

 I am a resource and environmental economist.
 I study various resource market distortions and their impacts on firms’ behaviour and the environment!
 Specifically, my doctoral research focuses on two distinct market distortions: the presence of lobby groups in the international waste market and the presence of cross-ownership in the nonrenewable resource sector.
 My current research investigates the role of critical minerals and their recycling in the transition to clean energy.
-I am currently working with [Francesco Ricci](https://sites.google.com/view/francescoricci) and [Mouez Fodha](https://www.pantheonsorbonne.fr/page-perso/fodha) to develop a unified model to characterize the value chain involved in recycling, identifying the specific actors and analyzing their behaviour.
-Building on this analytical framework, we aim to progressively introduce potential market failures.
-This will allow us to provide guidance for public interventions in the value chain by identifying appropriate policy instruments to address these market failures.